conradwt/rails-setup-guide-for-windows/README.md

       - [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-        Note: Please select Mac link at the top of the page.
+        Note: Please select Link link at the top of the page.
+On step 4, type `enter or return` key.

 19. Add SSH public key to Github